baldwindunn919/notes/README.md

 "In addition, 'Premature optimization is the root of all evil.' — Donald Knuth.
 Focus on creating correct, clear, and functional code first.
 Optimize only when necessary and when guided by profiling data, as over-optimization early on can lead to unnecessary complexity and potential bugs."

 Lastly, 'Code is read much more often than it is written.'
 This highlights the importance of investing time in good documentation and self-explanatory variable names, functions, and structure – all part of the art and science of effective programming."

+# 2024-02-13
+- Today's programming wisdom is:

+"Programs must be written for people to read, and only incidentally for machines to execute." — Harold Abelson

+This quote emphasizes the importance of writing clean, readable, and maintainable code.
+It reminds us that while it's easy to get caught up in making code work, its primary audience isn't the computer but rather other developers who will read, modify, and debug it throughout its lifetime.
+Writing clear and understandable code today saves time, reduces errors, and enhances collaboration tomorrow.